quic/cloud-ai-sdk-pages/docs/Getting-Started/Model-Architecture-Support/Large-Language-Models/llm.md

 The transformer architecture, introduced in the paper "Attention is All You Need" has become the foundation for many state-of-the-art language models.
 This paper discusses Encoder-Decoder architecture.
 However, many language models use Encoder only or Decoder only architectures as well.

 In the following section, we will discuss the end-to-end workflow (from onboarding to execution of models) of **decoder architecture models**.

+Please note that Qualcomm's [Efficient Transformers](https://github.com/quic/efficient-transformers) library abtracts away a lot of the steps detailed below.
+In most cases, developers only need to use the APIs from this library to get a model working end to end.

+In addition, the [vLLM](https://github.com/vllm-project/vllm) inference and serving engine can be used with the qaic backend (i.e. use AI100 cards for inference).
+Please see [here]((../../Installation/vLLM/vLLM.md)) for more details on installation and usage.

 ## Decoder-only Models